 Perhaps a real world example would help explain:

 Imagine you are taking a golf lesson and the golf pro says “Use a six iron to drive this ball to the green.”
 You look at the pro like a deer in headlights, so he says “Let me show you how to do it.”
-He grabs the six iron, drops a ball on the ground and takes a beautiful swing that sends the ball 180 yards, straight as a string and drops it on the green.
+He grabs the six iron, drops a ball on the ground and takes a beautiful swing that sends the ball 180 yards to the green.
 Can you do what just as he did?
 Probably not.
 It takes time and a lot of practice to match up the ‘know what to do’ with the ‘know how to do it’!

 The same goes for prospecting.
 Sales leaders tell reps to: